-Having spent two weeks in Morocco, part tour, part independent travel, I can recommend that it’s helpful to memorize a few simple words and phrases.
+Having spent two weeks in Morocco, part tour, part independent travel in Marrakesh and Gueliz, I can recommend that it’s helpful to memorize a few simple words and phrases.
 This is true just about anywhere you travel.
 Making an attempt to be convivial at best and congenial at least, kindness speaks volumes in every language.

 Although we were with a guide on our tour, there wasn’t a lot of negotiating on our behalf.
 Impressively, educated Moroccans speak several languages, English being one of them.
 Knowing French may help too.
 You can get by without knowing much, and when in doubt, try Google Translate.
 Or miming!
 And don’t forget to smile and laugh at yourself!